Fri, 05 Jul 2024 19:51:01 UTC

 Unfortunately, I didn’t get the job, and now that I was off the trail, and trying to get back to reality, I picked up a job with a large tech company, working as an automation engineer, developing configuration management recipes.
 The contract was for 12 months, and was a hard lesson in pacing.
 I had finished the work they wanted from me in about 3 months.
 I asked for more work, but they didn’t have anything for me, and my contract ended early.

 Shortly after that, I ended up getting my dream job at a National Laboratory.
 I got to stand next to a SUPER COMPUTER, though I did not get console access.
 In retrospect, I could have asked someone to let me on a shell just to say I had.
 The reality is I didn’t have anything I wanted to queue up on a super computer.
 It was awesome though.
-Easily one of my most favorite jobs for the level of education it has provided me, but ultimately it was a nightmare for me.
+Easily one of my most favorite jobs for the level of education it has provided me.